MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-622-Fisheries-Caribbean-Gulf-Mexico-South-Atlantic/subpart-Q-Coastal-Migratory-Pelagic-Resources-Gulf-Mexico-South-Atlantic-MidAtlantic/section-622.384.md

 (B) The transfer of quota will be valid only for the fishing year for which the request was made and does not permanently alter any zone's quota specified in paragraph (c)(2)(i) or (c)(2)(ii) of this section.

-(d) *Cobia* - (1) *Gulf migratory group* - (i) *Gulf zone.* For the 2014 fishing year, the stock quota for the Gulf migratory group of cobia in the Gulf zone is 1,420,000 lb (644,101 kg).
-For the 2015 fishing year, the stock quota is 1,450,000 lb (657,709 kg).
-For the 2016 fishing year and subsequent fishing years, the stock quota is 1,500,000 lb (680,389 kg).
+(d) *Cobia* - (1) *Gulf migratory group* - (i) *Gulf zone.* For the 2022 fishing year, the stock quota is 1,474,200 lb (668,686 kg).
+For the 2023 fishing year and subsequent fishing years, the stock quota is 1,564,920 lb (709,836 kg).

-(ii) *Florida east coast zone.* The following quota applies to persons who fish for cobia and sell their catch.
-The quota for the Gulf migratory group of cobia in the Florida east coast zone is 70,000 lb (31,751 kg).
+(ii) *Florida east coast zone.* The following quotas apply to persons who fish for cobia and sell their catch.
+For the 2022 fishing year the quota is 76,960 lb (34,908 kg).
+For the 2023 fishing year and subsequent fishing years the quota is 81,696 lb (37,057 kg).

 (2) [Reserved]

 (e) *Restrictions applicable after a quota closure.* (1) If the recreational sector for the applicable species, migratory group, zone, or gear is open, the bag and possession limits for king and Spanish mackerel specified in § 622.382(a) apply to all harvest or possession for the closed species, migratory group, zone, or gear in or from the EEZ.
 If the recreational sector for the applicable species, migratory group, zone, or gear is closed, all applicable harvest or possession in or from the EEZ is prohibited.

-(2) The sale or purchase of king mackerel, Spanish mackerel, or cobia of the closed species, migratory group, zone, or gear type is prohibited, including any king or Spanish mackerel taken under the bag and possession limits specified in § 622.382(a), or cobia taken under the limited-harvest species possession limit specified in § 622.383(b).
+(2) The sale or purchase of king mackerel, Spanish mackerel, or cobia of the closed species, migratory group, zone, or gear type is prohibited, including any king or Spanish mackerel taken under the bag and possession limits specified in § 622.382(a), or cobia taken under the bag and possession limits specified in § 622.382(b).
 The prohibition on the sale or purchase during a closure for coastal migratory pelagic fish does not apply to coastal migratory pelagic fish that were harvested, landed ashore, and sold prior to the effective date of the closure and were held in cold storage by a dealer or processor.

 [78 FR 22952, Apr.
 17, 2013, as amended at 79 FR 69060, Nov.
 20, 2014; 80 FR 4221, Jan.
 27, 2015; 82 FR 17397, Apr.
 11, 2017; 82 FR 35660, Aug.
 1, 2017; 84 FR 4736, Feb.
-19, 2019]
+19, 2019; 87 FR 63966, Oct.
+21, 2022]